 Does this sound shocking to you?
 For those that aren't aware before now, yes, it's alarming.
 Keep on reading as we explore the nitty-gritty of retention rate and why it matters in e-commerce.

-Retention rate is the proportion of clientele (audience, users, e.t.c.) a company keeps over time (quarterly, monthly, weekly).
+Customer retention rate is the proportion of clientele (audience, users, e.t.c.) a company keeps over time (quarterly, monthly, weekly).
 It's an important performance indicator used to forecast revenue and advancement in an enterprise.
 Generally, a business will gain subscribers (and money) if the percentage of retention surpasses the rate of acquisition.
-However, a lower retention rate than customer acquisition rate results in an overall decline in users
+However, a lower retention rate than a customer acquisition rate results in an overall decline in users.

 In other words, a high buyer retention rate would result in a minimal churn rate for an enterprise.